-Like mentioned before, be sure to have all necessary information with you.
+As mentioned before, be sure to have all the necessary information with you.

 - Be organized: bring items separated, tabulated, and organized in order of priority.
 I recommend you keep all items regarding the specific items in dispute first and any other items related to the tenancy that is not in security deposit dispute later.

 - Take printed pictures: Pictures are preferred by most courts over video.
 Sometimes courts don’t have the capabilities to show videos, and some judges feel like playing the video on a phone doesn’t give full clarity or allows for disadvantages to either party.
 Print the pictures out and bring them with you.

 - Take any and all invoices of work completed before, during, and after the resident’s tenancy.